unsw-restech/restech-docs/docs/software/python-virtualenvs.rst

     (tf) [z1234567@katana2 ~]$ pip install jupyter

 This will throw errors because there are a collection of packages missing in relation to the latest Jupyter.
-They shouldn't affect your ability to run :ref:`jupyter_notebooks` with tensorflow.
+They shouldn't affect your ability to run :ref:`Jupyter Notebooks` with tensorflow.